On this page

 - using the Online Services for DSP for ABN holders

-- requesting the EOI from eInvoicing@ato.gov.au for non-ABN holders.
+- sending the completed EOI (DOCX, 57KB) to eInvoicing@ato.gov.au for non-ABN holders.

 The EOI provides us with an overview of your company and solution.
 We will endeavour to respond to EOIs within 5 business days and offer an introductory meeting.